Chia-Network/chialisp-web/docs/high_level_lang.md

 slug: /
 ---

-Chialisp is a high-level, LSIP-like language for implementing smart-contract capabilities called **puzzles** on Chia.
+Chialisp is a high-level, LISP-like language for implementing smart-contract capabilities called **puzzles** on Chia.
 Chialisp program compiles into Chialisp Virtual Machine (CLVM).
 CLVM is serialized and stored directly on the blockchain and is a matter of consensus.
 It can never be changed.
 While CLVM powers Chialip, they shares many fundemantals concepts.
 Click through the [CLVM basic](clvm/basics) to Learn more about CLVM.

 If you are new to Chialisp, check out the [Chialisp Getting Started Guides](getting_started/getting_started) first.